 Claims.
-An important part of our operations is the handling of title and escrow claims.
-We employ a large staff of attorneys in our claims department.
+An important part of our business is responsible claims management.
+We employ a large staff of attorneys in our claims department to handle title and escrow claims.
 Our claims processing centers are located in Omaha, Nebraska and Jacksonville, Florida.
 In-house claims counsel are also located in other parts of the country.